Kotlin/kotlinx.serialization/docs/topics/serialization-transform-json.md

 Having this serializable `Response` implementation, you can take any serializable payload for its data and serialize or deserialize the corresponding responses:
+This gives you fine-grained control on the representation of the `Response` class in the JSON output:

 ```kotlin
 @Serializable